 GP&L continually emphasizes customer service and involvement in the industry.
 Both management and staff are active members of the American Public Power Association, Texas Public Power Association, Electric Reliability Council of Texas and other industry organizations.

-Garland Power & Light has two gas-fired generating plants, which combined have 529 megawatts of generation capacity.
-In addition, Garland partners with the Texas Municipal Power Agency which operates the 470 megawatt coal-fired Gibbons Creek Power Plant.
-Garland's electric distribution system has 371 miles of overhead lines and 584 miles of underground lines.
-Its transmission system consists of 27 substations and 127 miles of transmission lines.
-Garland's peak load for 2012 was 495 megawatts, with annual operating revenues of $232 million dollars.
+GP&L's electric distribution system has 388 linear miles of overhead lines and 597 linear miles of underground lines.
+The transmission system consists of 31 substations and 209 linear miles of transmission lines.
+The utility's peak load for Fiscal Year 2017 was 440.5 megawatts, with annual operating revenues of $280 million.

 In the community, GP&L sponsors the Garland Chamber of Commerce Annual Golf Tournament, the City's Sweetheart Dance, the Garland Civic Theatre and the Garland Summer Musicals.